 What coding jobs are in demand?

-According to data from the US Bureau of Labor Statistics, the fastest-growing coding occupations are data scientists, cyber security analysts, and web developers.
-All of these jobs are expected to grow at a rate of 30 percent or more over the coming decade.
+According to data from the US Bureau of Labor Statistics, the fastest-growing coding occupations are data scientists, cyber security analysts, and computer and information research scientists.17 All of these jobs are expected to grow at a rate of 26% or more through 2033.
 These coding jobs are in high demand, so now is a great time to start a career in one of these professions.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.